rmotr-group-projects/wdc-django-basic-views/README.md

 ### Your Tasks

 The structure of the whole Django project is built for you.
-Your job is to implement the views that are under `django_practice_1/views.py`, and complete the proper URLs in `django_practice_1/urls.py`.
+Your job is to implement the views that are under `django_basic_views/views.py`, and complete the proper URLs in `django_basic_views/urls.py`.

-Running the development server with `$ make runserver`, you'll be able to test your views in the browser by pointing to `http://localhost:8080/<path-for-your-view>`, or if you're using Cloud9 then it will look like `https://<project-name>-<your-c9-username>.c9users.io/<path-for-your-view>` C9 should provide you a link when you run the server, just click through the warning.
+Running the development server with `$ make runserver`, you'll be able to test your views in the browser by pointing to `http://localhost:8080/<path-for-your-view>`, or if you're using Cloud9 then the URL will look like `https://<project-name>-<your-c9-username>.c9users.io/<path-for-your-view>` C9 should provide you a link when you run the server, just click through the warning.

 #### 1. hello_world view: